 Through the process, you may have constant or periodic drug cravings that can lead to drug-seeking behavior.
 Even though opioid withdrawal isn’t as deadly as other drugs like alcohol and benzodiazepines, it may be incredibly difficult to quit on your own.

 The desire to stop the physical symptoms may overwhelm the desire to get/clean off of OxyContin.
-The first few days are the most volatile time period for any addicted opioid user to succumb to relapse.
+The first few days are the most volatile time period for any addicted opioid users to succumb to relapse.
 By safeguarding yourself with a professional medical detox, you can protect your recovery and your life.

 When you recognize that you have an opioid addiction, successfully ridding yourself of it might save your life.
 Because drug cravings are so intense and withdrawal symptoms are so uncomfortable, it’s challenging to escape from under the oppression of addiction by yourself.”